weelsix/rails.js/README.md

 ```
 *Otherwise you can clone this repo, or also grab the raw file from the source folder*

 __BE CAREFUL: Rails uses modern web techlogies such as *fetch API* and *Promises* so if you are planning to support old browsers in your project make sure to use necessary polyfils.
-And last but not least for now Rails is distributed as a module, it respect CommonJS export and you can import it with CommonJS import or ES6 import but if you're not using a bundling system (like webpack or browserify) you'll need one, or you have to change the source code to be able to use Rails classes.
-We're planning to create a classic JS object with precompiled source anyway.__
+And last but not least for now Rails is distributed as a module, it respect CommonJS export and you can import it with CommonJS import or ES6 import but if you're not using a bundling system (like webpack or browserify) you'll need one, or you have to use the transpiled version of the library (inside the *dist* folder, you can find the babel-es2015-preset transpilation, full or minified).
+In this case you cannot take advantage from the extendable class system, but your page objects must contain all the necessary properites and methods, even tho you can still use the *RailsPage* object as a prototype.__

 Once done import the main rails object like this